react-navigation/react-navigation.github.io/versioned_docs/version-7.x/tab-view.md

 Function which takes an object with the current route and returns a boolean to indicate whether to lazily render the scenes.

 By default all scenes are rendered to provide a smoother swipe experience.
 But you might want to defer the rendering of unfocused scenes until the user sees them.
-To enable lazy rendering for a particular scene, return `true` from `getLazy` for that `route`:
+To enable lazy rendering for a particular scene, return `true` from `lazy` for that `route`:

 ```js
 <TabView